MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-security.md

 - For hybrid application scenarios, access Azure PaaS services from on-premises via ExpressRoute with private peering.

-> [!CAUTION]
+> [!NOTE]
-> When deploying within an Azure Landing Zone, be aware that the foundational platform will provide network connectivity to on-premises data centers using ExpressRoute configured with private peering.
+> When deploying within an Azure landing zone, be aware that network connectivity to on-premises data centers is provided by the landing zone implementation.
+One approach is by using ExpressRoute configured with private peering.

 ## Data integrity protection